 WELBORNE needs a train station.

-Councillors for Fareham North, which is where the site earmarked for Welborne currently falls, Pamela Bryant and Louise Clubley have told The News that they think a train station is needed.
+Councillors for Fareham North, which is where the site earmarked for Welborne currently falls, Pamela Bryant and Louise Clubley have told The News that they think a train station is needed for the area.

 Councillor Bryant said: ‘I think it is very important for the area and it will be excellent news for everyone without a doubt.